Booking and details

 Paula Maust

 Paula Maust (Organ) is a performer, scholar, and educator dedicated to fusing research and creative practice to amplify underrepresented voices and advocate for social change.
 She is the creator of Expanding the Music Theory Canon, an open-source collection of music theory examples by women and composers of color.
-A print anthology based on the project will be released with SUNY Press in December 2023.
-Paula also researches the pejorative language used to describe early modern women on stage and harmony books by nineteenth-century women.
-She has published articles in Women and Music and the Journal of the International Alliance for Women in Music, and she is an Early Modern Area Editor for Grove Music Online’s gender and sexuality revision project.
+A print anthology based on the project was released with SUNY Press in December 2023.
+Paula also researches the pejorative language used to describe early modern women on stage and harmony books by 19th-century women.
+She has published articles in Women and Music and the Journal of the International Alliance for Women in Music, and she is an early modern area editor for Grove Music Online Women, Gender, and Sexuality project.

 Artistic Director, Soprano